websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/restarting-jenkins-stages.md

 # Restarting Jenkins Stages

-With DXP Cloud, you can configure the CI service to preserve Jenkins stashes that you can then use to restart specific stages in a Jenkins build.
+With DXP Cloud, you can configure the CI service to preserve Jenkins stashes.
+You can then use them to restart specific stages in a Jenkins build.

 ## Preserving Jenkins Stashes